 the transaction ID, device ID, user ID, or auto-increment columns.

 Note Do not select fields of the date, time, and timestamp types as the distribution key.
-These fields are evenly distributed but most queries are limited to a period of time such as a day or a month.
+These fields are prone to data skew during data writing and may degrade write performance.
+Most queries are limited to a period of time such as a day or a month.
 In this case, the data to be queried may exist on only a single node, and queries cannot leverage the processing capabilities of all nodes in a distributed database system.
 We recommend that you select fields of the date and time types as the partition key.
 For more information, see the "Select a partition key" section of this topic.

 - Select fields that can be used to join tables as the distribution key to reduce data